rayanmargham/FNF-Godot-Engine/README.md

 # Quick Thing
 When WFC is finished development you might notice that the servers are quite slow/might go down for a few hours this is because i'd be running them on my laptop as servers cost money
-Feel free to donate so i can cover those costs when WFC is launched: paypal- pleasedoit122@outlook.com You don't have to but It would be REALLY nice if you did
+Feel free to donate so i can cover those costs when WFC is launched: paypal- pleasedoit122@outlook.com You don't have to but It would be REALLY nice if you did.